 top of page

-Marketing/Advertising that has worked for me, both in center and home care:
+Marketing/Advertising that has worked for me, both in center and home care for many years:

 *Active professional business Facebook page - post at least a few times a week either what's going on within your child care or articles, sayings, or information about child development or other things you offer in your program or that you believe is important in the field.
-Join other Facebook pages around these things so you can easily share from them.
-For instance, I strongly believe in being play-based and I have a more natural playground, so I've joined other Facebook pages revolving around these ideas and articles, pictures, or sayings come through all the time that I will share on my Facebook page.
-I also joined several local city pages and mom groups and share local events that come through related to children or families.
+Join other Facebook pages around these topics so you can easily share from them.
+For instance, I strongly believe in being play-based and I have a more natural playground, so I've joined other Facebook pages revolving around these topics.
+Articles, pictures, or sayings come through all the time that I will share on my Facebook page.
+I also joined several local city pages and mom groups and I share local events that come through related to children or families on my page.

 *Professional Website - I have prior experience with building webpages, but I think most people will find Wix as a fairly easy option for building a website, as well as many other options out there.
 It is important to me to put everything about my business on my page to help weed out families that aren't really interested and may not be a good fit before they even contact me.
 However, I have found that more parents contact me because I have put myself out there and they don't even have to contact me to know all about me.
 I have spent the extra money to purchase my domain, but it's not required.
 This is a yearly expense for taxes though and helps to decrease your taxable income.

 *Ads/Flyers - Make them all look the same.
 Make sure the colors you use and the logo all match.
 A prospective parent should be able to look at it and immediately know who it is for.
 They shouldn't have to read it to know it's your business!
 Make it short and sweet!
 Let your Facebook and Website tell your whole story.
 I prefer to use the LiveCollage app for small ads to share on Facebook pages and to boost on my page.
 Join local groups such as mom groups, local city or community pages, and yard sale/garage sale pages.
 Post as often as allowed.
 Make sure to know when you can advertise.
 For instance, a mom group I'm on allows advertising small businesses each Wednesday.
 A city page allows on the 15th of each month.
 Join as many local yard sale, garage sale, and free groups as you can find.
 Post under the discussion tab rather than directly on the page if it's not allowed.
 I had an admin deny my post, but so many other companies, like construction, were approved the same day.
 I nicely asked why and what I needed to do differently and it was approved.
 Set reminders to be sure you are doing this each month that you need to fill slots.

 bottom of page